jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 The BFG SDK configuration file, bfg_config.json, provides the basic settings that will be used as the settings values during the first and subsequent launches.
 The BFG SDK Sample App provides a template with default values that you can build upon for your project.
 To copy it into your project:

 1. Navigate to the root folder of your unzipped Unity SDK.
-2. Copy the config file, bfg_config.json from /Packages/com.bfg.sdk/Editor/Plugins/Android/res/raw/bfg_config.json to:
+2. Copy the config file, bfg_config.json from /SampleApp/com.bfg.sdk/Editor/Plugins/Android/res/raw/bfg_config.json to the following locations in your project:
   - Google: /Assets/Plugins/Android/Google/post-copy/launcher/src/main/res/raw/bfg_config.json
   - Amazon: /Assets/Plugins/Android/Amazon/post-copy/launcher/src/main/res/raw/bfg_config.json